 The Bottom Line

 As the Internet of Things continues to grow, the world will need an army of IoT-savvy Product Managers.
-And those Product Managers will need to understand each layer of the stack, and how they all fit together into a complete IoT solution.
+And those Product Managers will need to understand each layer of the IoT Technology Stack, and how they all fit together into a complete IoT solution.

 Product Managers will need to make strategic business and technical decisions at each layer to ensure the success of their products.